wangziqi2013/wangziqi2013.github.io/_posts/2021-10-02-openlambda.markdown

    in the previous point.
    In addition, stronger consistency models may also be provided as a plus to enable more collaboration between function instances using the data store as a communication channel.

+6. The platform should also enable data aggregation, which is the foundation of many big-data algorithms, to be implemented with serverless, in which each leaf-level function instance handles a partition of data, and high-level functions summarizes the results from lower level instances.